nbena/smallben/readme.md

 }
 ```

-In practice, each (implementation of) `CronJob` receives in input a buch of data containing some information about the job itself.
+In practice, each (implementation of) `CronJob` receives in input a bunch of data containing some information about the
+job itself.
 In particular, `OtherInputs` is a map that can contain arbitrary data needed for the job.

 Since they are persisted using `gob` serialization, it is important to: